nicmr/elm-menu/README.md

 Read about why these usage rules are good rules [here](https://github.com/evancz/elm-sortable-table/tree/1.0.0#usage-rules).

 The [API Design Session video](https://www.youtube.com/watch?v=KSuCYUqY058) w/ Evan Czaplicki (@evancz) that brought us to this API.

-## Try it out

-Find these examples and more in the [examples](https://github.com/thebritican/elm-autocomplete/tree/master/examples) folder.